RickdeJager/TrackmaniaFuzzer/README.md

-# Trackmania nations forever fuzzer
+# Trackmania Nations Forever fuzzer

 This repository is accompanied by two blog posts, so for more information I'd recommend you read those first:
 1. [Hacking TMNF: Part 1 - Fuzzing the game server](https://blog.bricked.tech/posts/tmnf/part1/)